hybridsjs/hybrids/docs/built-in-factories/parent-children.md

 * **returns**:
   * a property descriptor, which resolves to `null` or `Element` instance

 Parent factory connects a custom element (defined with `hybrids`) in upper DOM tree up to `document.body` level (crossing Shadow DOM boundary).
-The binding updates when the custom element is connected and disconnected.
+The relation updates when the custom element is connected and disconnected.

 Resolved parent custom element can be safely used in other properties.
-If the parent property invalidates, a value of the related properties is invalidated as well.
+If one of the parent property invalidates, a value of the related properties is invalidated as well.

 In the following example, `label` relates to `count` property of the `AppStore`.
 The value of `label` is invalidated and recalculated when `count` changes: